ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   for properties defined by an RFC which are not protocol specific.
 - Protocol Specific Properties must use the protocol acronym as Namespace, e.g., “tcp" for TCP specific Transport Properties.
-  For IETF protocols, property names under these namespaces should be defined in an RFC.
+  For IETF protocols, property names under these namespaces SHOULD be defined in an RFC.
 - Vendor or implementation specific properties must use a a string identifying the vendor or implementation as Namespace.